|

 Website colors should be easy to discern,

 and contrasted so that they stand out.
-Keep in mind that
+Keep in mind

-different monitors will display colors slightly differently.
+that different monitors will display colors slightly

-As such, usability research suggests that you should play
+differently.
+As such, usability research suggests that

 4. Scanable

-Write your web copy in a way that makes it
+Write your web copy in a way that makes

-to assist with the web content's readability.
+bold headlines to assist with the web content's readability.

 5. Captcha

-In addition to a visual captcha code, provide
+In addition to a visual captcha code,

 6. Type Face